Tea-garden community: History

+Recruitment

+At the start of tea plantations in the province, the Assam company had brought in Chinese staff, around 70 at its peak, and paid them four to five times more wages compared to local labour.
+The former were dispensed with in 1843 and labourers from Assam were the only ones working in the plantations until 1859 which was around 10,000 vis-a-vis the requirement for 16,000-20,000 for existing cultivation.
+Most of these were then recruited from the Kachari tribe of the then Darrang district, and peasants from nearby villages during their agricultural slack season.

-In 1841 the first attempt was made by the Assam Company to recruit labourers.
-In this attempt, 652 people were forcibly recruited but due to an outbreak of cholera, most of them died.
+In 1841 the first attempt was made by the Assam Company to recruit labourers from outside the province.
+In this attempt, 652 people were forcibly recruited, but due to an outbreak of cholera, most of them died.
 Those who survived fled.
 In 1859 the Workmen's Breach of Contract Act was passed, which instituted harsh penalties for indentured labourers who broke their contracts, including flogging.
 It alleviated the scarcity of labourers on the plantation by recruiting from outside Assam through contracts.
-'Arakattis' or brokers were appointed to recruit labour from outside the area.
-In 1870 the "Sardari System" was introduced to recruit labourers.
+"Arakattis," or brokers, were appointed to recruit labour from outside the area.
+In 1870, the "Sardari System" was introduced to recruit labourers.